DarioRepoRuler/wild-cat/README.md

 # Contact

-Should you have any question, please contact :e-mail: xiaomabufei@gmail.com
+Should you have any question, please contact :e-mail: e11806417@student.tuwien.ac.at

 **Acknowledgments:**

-CAT builds on previous works code base such as [OWDETR](https://github.com/akshitac8/ow-detr),[Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR), [Detreg](https://github.com/amirbar/DETReg), and [OWOD](https://github.com/JosephKJ/OWOD).
-If you found CAT useful please consider citing these works as well.
+WILD-CAT builds on the work of [CAT](https://github.com/xiaomabufei/CAT) and much other previous works as [OWDETR](https://github.com/akshitac8/ow-detr),[Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR), [Detreg](https://github.com/amirbar/DETReg), and [OWOD](https://github.com/JosephKJ/OWOD).
+If you found WILD-CAT useful please consider citing these works as well.

->>>>>>> master